 Food allergy is an abnormal immune response to naturally occurring food proteins or derivatives.
-About 5% of children and 2% of adults are estimated to suffer from some food allergy.
+About 5% of children and 2% of adults are estimated to suffer from a food allergy.
 Food allergies are not the same as food intolerances, which are generally caused by chemical agents (e.g. sulfites), or certain genetic deficiencies (e.g. lactose intolerance).
 Most food allergies are caused by peanuts, tree nuts, milk, eggs, fish and shellfish, sesame, soy and wheat.
-Additional information about food allergy is available from the ASCIA website: www.allergy.org.au/patients/food-allergy

-A number of studies have indicated a link between peanut and lupin allergy, which means that if you are allergic to peanuts you may also co-react to legumes, including lupin.
+Studies have indicated a link between peanut and lupin allergy, that means people allergic to peanuts may also co-react to legumes, including lupin.

-If you are allergic to peanuts, you should discuss this with your doctor or clinical immunology/allergy specialist.
+People allergic to peanuts, should discuss this with their doctor or clinical immunology/allergy specialist.

 What foods contain lupin?